koenrane/KR-new-site/content/import/i-found-greater-than-800-orthogonal-write-code-steering.md

 lw-is-linkpost: "true"
 authors: Alex Turner and Alex Turner
 tags:
+  - "AI"
   - "mats-program"
   - "activation-engineering"
-  - "AI"
 aliases:
   - "i-found-greater-than-800-orthogonal-write-code-steering"
+lw-reward-post-warning: "false"
+use-full-width-images: "false"
 date_published: 07/15/2024
 original_url: https://www.lesswrong.com/posts/CbSEZSpjdpnvBcEvc/i-found-greater-than-800-orthogonal-write-code-steering
 ---
 > [!thanks]
->Produced as part of the MATS Summer 2024 program, under the mentorship of Alex Turner (TurnTrout).
+>Produced as part of the MATS Summer 2024 program, under the mentorship of Alex Turner (`TurnTrout`).

 A few weeks ago, I stumbled across a very weird fact: it is possible to find multiple steering vectors in a language model that activate very similar behaviors while **all being orthogonal**.
 This was pretty surprising to me and to some people that I talked to, so I decided to write a post about it.
 I don't currently have the bandwidth to investigate this much more, so I'm just putting this post and the [code](https://github.com/g-w1/melbo-ortho) up.